Charges filed against homeowner in shooting of Ralph Yarl, Black teen shot when he went to the wrong house in Kansas City

 Prosecutors in Kansas City, Missouri, have filed felony charges against the homeowner accused of shooting Ralph Yarl, a Black teenager who was shot when he went to the wrong house to pick up his siblings last week.

 At a news conference Monday evening, Clay County Prosecutor Zachary Thompson announced two felony charges against the suspect, Andrew D. Lester, whom he described as a White man who is 85 years old.
+Charging documents, however, indicated Lester was 84.
 The charges are one count of assault in the first degree, with a potential punishment of up to life in prison, and one count of armed criminal action.

 "My heart goes out to the child and family involved in this case," Thompson said.
 He said the victim was shot twice, struck in the head and arm.